-- Have students discuss elements of a story: Setting, plot, character(s), conflict, and theme. - Listen again the the piece of music from the warm-up, such as "Carnival of the Animals: Aquarium" or "Carnival of the Animals: Fossils" by Camille Saint-Saëns. - Students will draw a line down the middle of a piece of paper to create two columns on their page. - In the first column, students write descriptive words about the musical selection specific to the elements of a story answering questions such as: - Where do you think this piece of music takes place? - What characters do you hear/see in the music? - After a couple of times listening and free writing, have the students use the second column to articulate WHAT in the music makes them hear and/or see these things, such as the loud dynamics or the disjointed sounds. - Students will continue this activity by next writing a narrative inspired by the music.

-Students should establish a situation and introduce a narrator and/or characters; organize an event sequence that unfolds naturally, use descriptions of actions, thoughts, and feelings to develop experiences and events or show the response of characters to situations, use temporal words and phrases to signal event order, and provide a sense of closure.
+- Have students discuss elements of a story: Setting, plot, character(s), conflict, and theme. - Listen again the the piece of music from the warm-up, such as "Carnival of the Animals: Aquarium" or "Carnival of the Animals: Fossils" by Camille Saint-Saëns. - Students will draw a line down the middle of a piece of paper to create two columns on their page. - In the first column, students write descriptive words about the musical selection specific to the elements of a story answering questions such as: - Where do you think this piece of music takes place? - What characters do you hear/see in the music? - After a couple of times listening and free writing, have the students use the second column to articulate WHAT in the music makes them hear and/or see these things, such as the loud dynamics or the disjointed sounds. - Students will continue this activity by writing a narrative inspired by the music. - Students should include a situation and introduce the characters; organize an event sequence that unfolds naturally, include dialogue and description to develop experiences and events or show the responses of characters to situations, use a variety of transitional words and phrases, use concrete words and phrases and sensory details, and provide a conclusion that follows from the narrated experiences or events.